datmt/spring-boot-demo-english/demo-log-aop/README.md

 # spring-boot-demo-log-aop

-> 此 demo 主要是演示如何使用 aop 切面对请求进行日志记录，并且记录 UserAgent 信息。
+> This demo mainly demonstrates how to use aop to log requests and log UserAgent information.

 ## pom.xml